 Canadian Couch Potato has fun shooting down some silly arguments against index investing.

-Larry MacDonald says that financial regulators in Canada are in no hurry to put investors’ interests first despite moves in this direction in the U.S., Britain, and Australia.
+Larry MacDonald (the web page for this article has disappeared) says that financial regulators in Canada are in no hurry to put investors’ interests first despite moves in this direction in the U.S., Britain, and Australia.

 Scott Adams bought a car and his description of the event captures all the high, lows, and annoyances of negotiating with car dealerships.